alperenbutun/dpda-ones-double-zeros/README.md

 **Searching the Stack**: Checking the first two characters of the stack is equivalent to search the entire stack.

-As a result, I removed the earlier Proposal document from this repository because it contained novelty claims that I could no longer support confidently.
+As a result, I removed the earlier Proposal document because it contained novelty claims that I could no longer support confidently.

 Instead of pursuing those claims, I reworked the project from a mathematical analysis perspective.
 The resulting manuscript develops the structure of the DPDA and its generalization using residuals, prefix quotients, shortest completions, quotient geometry, completion frontiers, and related deterministic pushdown constructions.